omkarcloud/google-maps-scraper/advanced.md

 ### ❓ When setting the Lang Attribute to Hindi/Japanese/Chinese, the characters are in English instead of the specified language.
 How to transform characters to the specified language?

-By default, we convert any non-English characters to their English equivalents.
+By default, we convert any non-English characters to English characters.
 For example, "भारत" gets converted to "Bharat".

 We do this because Excel can't render non-English characters properly.